Siroopfles/NovaPort/v6/.nova/workflows/nova-orchestrator/WF_ORCH_CRITICAL_BUG_RESOLUTION_PROCESS_001_v1.md

     *   **Actor:** Nova-Orchestrator
     *   **Action:**
         *   Log/Update a main `Progress` (integer `id`) item using `use_mcp_tool` (`tool_name: 'log_progress'` or `update_progress`): "CRITICAL BUG Resolution: [ErrorLogKey/Symptom]", Status: "TRIAGE_INVESTIGATION_PENDING".
 Let this be `[CritBugProgressID]`.
-        *   Coordinate update of `active_context.state_of_the_union` (via LeadArchitect) to reflect "CRITICAL BUG [ErrorLogKey] under active investigation.
-Potential impact on current sprint goals."
+        *   Delegate to `Nova-LeadArchitect`: "Please have your ConPortSteward update `active_context.state_of_the_union` to reflect 'CRITICAL BUG [ErrorLogKey] under active investigation.
+Potential impact on current sprint goals.'."
+(This requires get/log).
     *   **Task:** "Delegate immediate and thorough investigation of critical `ErrorLogs:[ErrorLogKey]` to Nova-LeadQA."
     *   **`new_task` message for Nova-LeadQA:**
         ```json